Miriam Bowen

 Interests

 When I’m not doing philosophy, I can be found rock climbing, running or hiking.
+I’ve taken up Munro bagging since moving to Scotland.

 Music

-I also play the cello and have performed with ensembles across the UK and Europe as well as solo performances (including recent forays into playing at friend’s weddings!).
+I also play the cello and have performed with ensembles across the UK and Europe, as well as solo performances (including recent forays into playing at friends’ weddings!).

 I’ve taken part in two film projects as a cellist:

-• Prélude (2020): A proof of concept piece for director, producer and film maker Rochyne Delaney McNulty’s (successful!) funding bid with Bradford Arts Council.
+• Prélude (2020): A proof of concept piece for director, producer and film-maker Rochyne Delaney McNulty’s (successful!) funding bid with Bradford Arts Council.

 • Out of the Darkness (2013): Working with writer and director Emma Lucia Hands on her short film funded by the Arts Council of Wales.